gabegm/DataEngineering/data-engineering/data-engineering.md

 Sharding also splits up large datasets, however the split is done horizontally i.e. row-wise based on a key such as a customer unique identity.

+## What is range partitioning?

+A form of partitioning based on a predefined range for a specific data field such as unique identifiers, dates, or simple values such as currencies.

+## What is list partitioning?

+Another form of partitioning which assigns a range of discrete values to each partition.

 ## What is the different between replication and clustering?

 Replication involves copying an entire table or database onto multiple servers to improve speed of access for accessing master data.